 This page includes write-ups about the space from a variety of local publications, photos and videos from Jaybird events, and Jaybird event posters.
 All this only represents a shadow of what this space was, did, and meant, but hopefully it will give some idea.

-Our “Jaybird year” stands as one of the most meaningful, inspiring experiences of my life, surpassing expectations in every way.
-I’m grateful that many of the collaborations and relationships that grew out of this space will continue to take new forms and evolve in all sorts of ways, I imagine for a long time to come.
-In October 2018, The Jaybird proudly passes the torch to Freedom House, home to Real Life Poets and an ongoing series of cultural and community offerings.
-Anyone who visited The Jaybird will recognize the spirit of that endeavor still going on, as strong as ever, between those walls.
+Our “Jaybird year” stands as one of the most meaningful, inspiring experiences of my life, surpassing expectations in every possible way.
+I’m grateful to see many of the collaborations and relationships that grew out of that space continue to take new forms, and I look forward to seeing them evolve, in all sorts of ways and for a long time to come.

 Here’s a look inside The Jaybird experiment.

 “Collaborative community space hosts music, art shows,” Birmingham Magazine –– “If it could help people rethink what they mean by business, or help people rethink what’s possible, or help people rethink, ‘Oh, I have this far-fetched dream that’s impossible,’ … then The Jaybird will have achieved its aims.”

 “I Create Birmingham: The Jaybird,” Create Birmingham — “We imagine The Jaybird to be a kind of shared living room, an intimate space where everyone of every stripe can get comfortable and feel a kind of home…”